 25 Jun 2026

-Oxford Quantum Computing (OQC) will establish its new Global Quantum Development & Manufacturing Centre in Barcelona, a project that will bring a €92 million investment and create 210 highly skilled jobs over the next five years.
+Oxford Quantum Circuits (OQC) will establish its new Global Quantum Development & Manufacturing Centre in Barcelona, a project that will bring a €92 million investment and create 210 highly skilled jobs over the next five years.

 Business Investments · Tech & Digital Transformation